-Q: When running G2Report.py or other G2 supplied utilities against DB2 why am I getting segmentation faults?
+Q: When running Senzing supplied utilities against Db2 why am I getting segmentation faults?

-A: Currently no it isn't 100% compatible with the G2 requirements.
-We have tried it but had some issues with prepared statements.
-We will re-evaluate in the future.
+A: No, MemSQL isn't 100% compatible with the Senzing requirements.
+We have tried it but had issues with prepared statements.
+We are planning to re-evaluate in the future.

 NoSQL Data Stores

 Q: Our standard platform is a NoSQL data store - such as Cassandra.
-Does G2 support NoSQL stores?
+Does Senzing support NoSQL stores?

-A: G2 was designed ground-up and optimized for NoSQL row stores.
-G2 was also architected to make it rather easy to port to new backend datastores.
-Over the years we explored Redis, HBASE, Cassandra and other exotic backends.
+A: Senzing was designed ground-up and optimized for NoSQL row stores, it was also designed to make it rather easy to port to new back-end data stores.
+Over the years we explored Redis, HBASE, Cassandra and other exotic back-ends.
 REDIS had memory bloating issues.
-HBASE is designed for heavy write, some read (opposite of G2’s IO activity) – leading to horrible performance.
+HBASE is designed for heavy write, some read (opposite of the Senzing IO activity) – leading to horrible performance.

 The problem with Cassandra was eventual consistency.
-If eventual consistency OFF, everything is OK for G2 functionality, but then Cassandra does not scale/perform.
+With eventual consistency off, everything is OK for Senzing functionality, but then Cassandra does not scale/perform.
 Turn eventual consistency on and suddenly unacceptable errors pile up (data drift some would say).
-Transactional Entity Resolution, a property of G2, requires the datastore produce trusted answers in T=0.
-There are all kinds of reasons the future of Entity Resolution will be transactional including no need for periodic re-loading to account for data drift.
-Another reason is Active Maintenance: Incrementally add, change, delete records while the system is operational.
+Transactional entity resolution, a property of Senzing, requires the data store produce trusted answers in T=0.
+There are many reasons the future of entity resolution will be transactional including no need for periodic re-loading to account for data drift.
+Another, is active maintenance: Incrementally adding, updating and deleting records while the system is operational.

-The G2 datastore is expected to deliver trusted, real-time, Entity Resolution, supporting heavy OLTP workloads.
-As such, the datastores currently supported can be found in the System Requirements.
+The Senzing data store is expected to deliver trusted, real-time, entity resolution, supporting heavy OLTP workloads.
+As such, the data stores currently supported can be found in the System Requirements.